Monarch Butterfly (Danaus plexippus) Spanish name: Monarca

 This butterfly is famous for its enormous migrations, traveling vast distances across the North American continent, back and forth between southern and northern habitats.
 In other parts of the world the migrations can go in different directions.
-In Costa Rica, the local population of monarchs travel between the east and west coasts of the country, and do not intermingle with the populations from the United States or Canada.

 The monarch is poisonous.
 As a caterpillar it drinks nectar from milkweed flowers (Asclepias) which contain toxins that cause unpleasant pain to birds or other predators that try eating the monarch.
 The monarch retains this toxicity even after it turns from caterpillar to butterfly, and other butterflies that mimic the monarch’s color pattern can also be protected by looking poisonous.

-In Costa Rica the monarch’s host plant is Asclepias curassavica.
+In countries like Costa Rica the monarch’s host plant is Asclepias curassavica.
 As an adult, this same flower is a predominant nectar source, but other flowers in the same genus may also provide food for the butterfly.